swaroopg92/penpa-edit/README.md

 * Select the color and thickness of the line by style.

 ### Number
 * Normal: Enter numbers, alphabets, and some symbol characters from the keyboard.
-In addition to symbols, the panel allows you to enter Unicode Strings from the "text" tab.
+Some other special symbols are allowed through Panel: ON mode.
+It also allows custom symbols in the "text" tab (checkout next section for more details)
 * Arrows: Characters with arrows.
 (Yagirin, CastleWall etc.)
 * Tapa: Characters for Tapa.
 Up to 4 characters.
 * 1/4: Characters at the four corners.
 (Kakuro, Hairyrin, Killer Sudoku etc.)